ci-wdi-900/2021-10-24-midterm/README.md

 Please take a one hour break from 1:00pm - 2:00pm to eat lunch, rest your brain, and come back to the exam with a fresh set of eyes.

+To start off, do an `npm install`.

-As usual, you can run the tests with the `npm run test` command.
+From here, you can run the tests with the `npm run test` command.

 ## Tips